typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

    of your repo as the folder installed in the modules directory).
 4. Modify the module `id` in `module.json` to match your new Foundry package ID.
 5. You may of course also change the title & description of the module in `module.json`.
-6. Rename `template-svelte-ts.lock` to the new ID of your module.
+6. Rename `template-svelte-ts-pf2e.lock` to the new ID of your module.
 This prevents Foundry from overwriting your development repo if you have also released your Foundry package.
 7. In `./vite.config.ts` update `s_SVELTE_HASH_ID` to provide a short unique hash ID; suggestion: base it off your package ID.
 8. Open in your IDE or via command line and proceed to run `npm install`